-We believe that we are an educationally inclusive school as we are concerned about the teaching and learning, achievements, attitudes and well-being of all our pupils.
-We aim to provide places for all pupils who express a preference to join this school.
+We believe that we are an educationally inclusive school as we are concerned about the teaching and learning, achievements, attitudes, and well-being of all our pupils.
+Our aim is to provide places for all pupils who express a preference to join this school, however we will look at each child individually, and balance their needs with the needs of the children currently in school and the Head Teacher and SENCO will make a judgement whether we are able to support each child effectively.